Filirom1/openshift-cartridge-migration-v1-to-v2/README.md

     list-apps-v1.sh   # list all v1 apps
     migrate-auto.sh   # automatically migrate apps to v2 format for a given cartridge migrate.sh        # manually migrate gears.
 Use `get-apps-v1.sh` to fill params

+## Warning

+Don't use this scripts blindly and at your own risks.
+But it may help you to write your own migration scripts